raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

 10 = A * B
 ```

 Because we have chosen small value **private keys**, A=2 and B=5, in this example, it is very easy for the attacker to figure out what these **private keys** are.
-All they have to do is try multiplying all possible values of `A` and `B` and see which multiplication results in the value 10.
+All they have to do is multiply all possible values of `A` and `B` and see which multiplication results in the value 10.
 In this example, the attacker could probably even do it in their head!

-However, if the **public key** was a larger number, it would be considerably more difficult to work out the **factors**.
+However, if the **public key** were a larger number, it would be considerably more difficult to work out the **factors**.
 Essentially, this is what protects the message: a hard maths problem.

 How easy would it be to find the two **factors** using a computer program?

 ## Finding factors

-Remember that one of the criteria for a suitable public key is that it must be a number which is the product of two **prime** numbers, or to put it another way, a number which has only two **factors**.
+Remember that one of the criteria for a suitable public key is that it must be a number which is the product of two **prime** numbers.
+To put it another way, a public key has to be a number with only two **factors**, meaning dividing the number by any number besides the two factors will leave a remainder.

 ### Test your understanding